 Before, it was best practice, said Bussière.

 “The law also states that your policy must cover sexual harassment because psychological harassment can be or not be related to sex.
-In my view, if you have a policy that is quite broad, it will very likely encompass, in any event, sexual harassment but now they’ve clarified it so that there’s no doubt in anybody’s mind it should also address these types of situation.”
+In my view, if you have a policy that is quite broad, it will very likely encompass, in any event, sexual harassment.
+But now they’ve clarified it so that there’s no doubt in anybody’s mind it should also address these types of situations.”